twhite96/TWBlog/_posts/2020-06-26-flexing-my-css-muscles-by-adding-a-bit-of-panache.md

 layout: post
 tags: [CSS, learning]
 image: https://res.cloudinary.com/twhiteblog/image/upload/v1593056621/css_qnvo1r.jpg
-# description: "A case study on a trial by fire primer on CSS."
+description: "A case study on a trial by fire primer on CSS."
-excerpt: A case study on a trial by fire primer on CSS.
 ---

 A case study on a trial by fire primer on CSS.